adster-tech/AdsDemoSwiftUI/Pods/Adster/README.md

  pod install
   ```

-After installation, close Xcode and open the .xcworkspace file instead of .xcodeproj.
+After installation, close Xcode and open the .xcworkspace file instead of .xcodeproj.a

 ### Example: